Local Moduli of Semisimple Frobenius Coalescent Structures: First detailed example of application of Theorem : the Frobenius manifold. Stokes phenomenon for Pearcey-type oscillating integrals from Hankel functions

 Thus, the second system in \eqref{28luglio2016-4}

-reads We know that, if $(t_1,t_2,t_3)$ is a semisimple point of the Frobenius manifold then the monodromy data are well defined, and that these are invariant under (small) deformations of $t_1,t_2,t_3$ by Theorem \ref{isoth2} and Theorem \ref{mainisoth}.
+reads We know that, if $(t_1,t_2,t_3)$ is a semisimple point of the Frobenius manifold then the monodromy data are well defined, and that these are invariant under (small) deformations of $t_1$, $t_2$, $t_3$ by Theorems~\ref{isoth2} and~\ref{mainisoth}.
 The bifurcation set is now

-Now, if we fix $a_0=0$, the tensor $\mathcal U$ at $(0,a_1,h)$, i.e. $(t_1,t_2,t_3)=\left(-\frac{1}{8}h^2,t_2,h\right)$, is
+Now, if we fix $a_0=0$, the tensor $\mathcal U$ at $(0,a_1,h)$, i.e., $(t_1,t_2,t_3)=\big({-}\frac{1}{8}h^2,t_2,h\big)$, is

 The bifurcation locus is reached for $a_1=t_2=0$.
-At these points, i.e.
+At these points we have